hartwigmedical/peach/README.md

 ### VCF
 PEACH has been designed to work with VCF files that follow the VCF Version 4.2 format, see [specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-In addition to the required fields, each row should contain an annotation field "ANN", as described in [annotation format specification](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf), that contains the subsections "Gene Name" and "HGVS.c".
+In addition to the required fields, each row should contain either an annotation field "ANN", as described in [annotation format specification](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf), that contains the subsections "Gene Name" and "HGVS.c", or annotation as created by [PAVE v1.0](https://github.com/hartwigmedical/hmftools/tree/master/pave).
 One of the samples in the VCF should have a label equal to the `sample_r_id` argument, and the "GT" sub-field for this sample should be included and filled in with diploid calls.

 The calls in the VCF should be with respect to a v37 reference genome.
 Support for calls wrt v38 is experimental.

+One subtlety with the annotations has to do with calls with multiple sets of annotations.
+For SNPEFF annotations, PEACH simply uses the first of the annotations.
+For PAVE annotations, PEACH uses only the annotations corresponding to the transcript ID's in the "canonicalTranscript" fields in the panel JSON.
+If a call has multiple PAVE annotations with a transript ID matching one of the transcript ID's in the panel JSON, then an error is raised.

 ### JSON
 For an example of a valid panel JSON (with fake data), see [example](https://github.com/hartwigmedical/scripts/blob/master/peach/src/test_resources/test_panel.json).
-All fields in the example JSON are required.
+Almost all fields in the example JSON are required.
+The only exception is "canonicalTranscript", which is required for handling PAVE annotations, but ignored for SNPEFF annotations.
 Additional fields are ignored.

 Relevant differences between the v37 and v38 reference sequences for a gene should be included as an entry in the "variants" field of that gene where the "referenceAlleleV37" and "referenceAlleleV38" fields are different.
 The set of rs id's with such entries has to be equal to the set of rs id's with entries in the "refSeqDifferenceAnnotations" field of that gene.